Advice to Young People, The Lies I Tell Myself¶

 "Choosing"¶

 You'll notice that I use the word "choosing" frequently.
 I genuinely believe that we are always making choices and that we have the ability to choose.
 Choosing can be terrifying because it means we are accountable for our decisions, and there are infinite options before us.
-It is also frightening because once we have made a decision, we must live with it, it is the death of optionality.
+It is also frightening because once we have made a decision, we must live with it.
+It is the death of optionality.
 But I believe that choosing is the only way to live authentically.

 -